Eddie's Girl and Random Vintage Guitars

 "Right behind you, Donkey."

 Every time his girl started looking around I would take pictures of the guitarist, the Indian families, the city of Rosslyn across the water.
-Finally they looked engrossed in conversation and I'd figured out the best vantage point so I sat down on the brick paving.
+Finally they looked engrossed in conversation; I'd figured out the best vantage point so I sat down on the brick paving.

 Eddie got down on one knee and I started snapping.
 I got up and moved to several angles; I am not a pro, and my equipment is not pro, and it was very dark.
 I had no idea which pictures were going to be useful.
 I heard her voice go up a little.